 Sandra’s passion for western riding and Natural Horsemanship/Freedom Based Training, led her to sell her traditional riding school, and open Sundance Ranch where she could keep and train horses in line with her values.
 Her philosophy is based on the 3 F’s; Freedom, Forage and Friends, which means that the horses should live as natural as possible outside on the pasture in a herd with other horses all the time.
-When it comes to the riding and training of the horses, she uses principles from Natural Horsemanship with a special emphasis on Freedom Based Training, inspired by Elsa Sinclair.
+When it comes to the riding and training of the horses, she uses principles from Natural Horsemanship with a special emphasis on the training methods developed by Elsa Sinclair.
 When the horse is free to decide whether it wants to be with us or not – that’s when you really have to work on the communication skills on the horses’ terms.

 The course structure is usually one week, with arrival/departure on Sundays, but she can tailor-make other arrangements on request if you want a shorter or longer stay.
 Sometimes there are also clinics with external trainers, such as Elsa Sinclair and Alfonso Aguilar.
-During the week-long stay, you will experience a varied program with theory, Freedom Based Training, ground work, riding lessons (western) and trail rides.
-There are two training sessions per day, each of them lasting 3-4hours, during the weekdays, while Saturday and Sunday is off.
+During the week-long stay, there are two training sessions per day, each of them lasting 3-4hours, during the weekdays, while Saturday and Sunday is off.

 Guests live in the Ranch House along with Sandra during the course.
 The house has 3 bedrooms, 2 bathrooms, kitchen and living/dining room.
 Breakfast, lunch, dinner and beverages are included, and everyone participates in the preparation of the meals, except for lunch which is prepared by the staff.
 This is an arrangement that gives the place a homely and relaxed atmosphere, and due to the limited number of rooms, there will never be more than 5-6 guests at a time.